nvaccess/nvda/user_docs/en/userGuide.md

 To toggle this option from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

+##### Speak when navigating by line or paragraph {#BrailleSpeakOnNavigating}

+Enabling this option will cause NVDA to speak lines or paragraphs reached using the braille display's navigation controls.

+To toggle this option from anywhere, please assign a custom gesture to "speakOnNavigatingByUnit" in the "Braille" section of the [Input Gestures dialog](#InputGestures).

 ##### Avoid splitting words when possible {#BrailleSettingsWordWrap}

 If this is enabled, a word which is too large to fit at the end of the braille display will not be split.